Last Updated on by Mitch Rezman

 - Habitat (flock) – What is the interpersonal relationships between your bird and other members of the family including other pets?

 - Bird (interpersonal) – is there an issue between your bird and other human flock members?
 Did you recently move a piece of furniture or picture on the wall (yes that can be a plucking trigger?
 Any issues with other animals in the home?

 - Bird (physiological) – Is your bird clipped meaning it has at least 16 of its biggest feathers with rough edges that need to be fixed (preened – leading to plucking)?
 It no longer has a strong sense of balance – which is stressful

-- Clean – are we exposing our bird to any sort of bathing and/or misting to enable adding hydration to their fathers?
+- Clean – are we exposing our birds to any sort of bathing and/or misting to enable adding hydration to their fathers?
 Is there a humidifier in the home?
-Are you using the wrong cleaning products like Lysol (recommend by a bird “expert” on YouTube)?
+Are you using the wrong cleaning products like Lysol (recommended by a bird “expert” on YouTube)?